 But to return to Grandpa: thank you for everything you were, and everything you did for your children and grandchildren and great-grandchildren.
 You will be missed.

-Jason Zhou, Maria Dallow, Cloak Dangerfield, Andy Regan, Sia Peti, Harriet Nerva, Hazel Boss, Julie Ann Self, Irene De Vera, Jennifer Myers, Nancy Youman, Kristina Francisco, Marion Banton Sproule, Robbie Thorogood, Deborah Herrick, McKenna McConnell, Simon Willmore, Carolyn Dorant, Ellen Wohlberg, Roger Youman, Sharon Dinkin, Janet Thorogood, Natasha Self, Jamie Freedman, James Butler, Mike Stroming, Gillian Self, Melissa Benn, Aswad Thomas, Sue Buxton, Katie Nichols, Chiara Bassi, Sophia Rose, Alexandra Boss, Beth Dubowe-Lawrence, Allison Norman, Ramya Amancharla, Melissa Chiang, Amanda Schalk, Catherine Tarsney, Peter John Boss, Jonah Freedman, Abigail Osbiston, Randi Lawrence, Amory Wynn Richards, Phyllis Lawrence liked this post
+Jason Zhou, Maria Dallow, Cloak Dangerfield, Andy Regan, Sia Peti, Harriet Nerva, Hazel Boss, Julie Ann Self, Irene De Vera, Jennifer Myers, Nancy Youman, Kristina Francisco, Marion Banton Sproule, Robbie Thorogood, Deborah Herrick, McKenna McConnell, Simon Willmore, Carolyn Dorant, Ellen Wohlberg, Roger Youman, Sharon Dinkin, Janet Thorogood, Natasha Self, Jamie Freedman, James Butler, Mike Stroming, Gillian Self, Melissa Benn, Aswad Thomas, Sue Buxton, Katie Nichols, Chiara Bassi, Sophia Rose, Beth Dubowe-Lawrence, Allison Norman, Ramya Amancharla, Melissa Chiang, Amanda Schalk, Catherine Tarsney, Peter John Boss, Jonah Freedman, Abigail Osbiston, Randi Lawrence, Amory Wynn Richards, Phyllis Lawrence liked this post